damiensawyer/GrafanaDockerFileWithSampleDashboard/README.md

  ``` bash
  docker run --ulimit nofile=66000:66000 -d --name docker-statsd-influxdb-grafana -p 3003:3003 -p 3004:8888 -p 8086:8086 -p 8125:8125/udp damiensawyer/grafana:latest
  ```
+You can then navigate to [localhost:3003](http://localhost:3003) and log in as root / root.

 When you make edits to the dashboards export the changes as described [here](https://grafana.com/docs/reference/export_import/) and overwrite mydash.json with the contents.
 If you create other files similar to mydash.json you can put multiple dashboards into the image.
 You will need to update the DOCKERFILE and rerun the build.